rkukuh/Swift-Collections/README.md

 ### `combine`

-The `collapse` method combines the values of the collection, as keys, with the values of another array or collection.
+The `combine` method combines the values of the collection, as keys, with the values of another array or collection.

 #### Array